YeTianJHU/diving-score/README.md

 - The ED-TCN model is revised from [ED-TCN](https://github.com/colincsl/TemporalConvolutionalNetworks) by colincsl.

 ### Contact
-If there are any questions, please contact me at tytian@outlook.com.
+If there are any questions, please contact Ye Tian [ytian27@jhu.edu] or Xiang Xiang [xxiang@cs.jhu.edu].